Dreamchild: Filming

 Makeup and creature effects for the film were created by Jim Henson's Creature Shop.
 Six complexly detailed creatures, rather malformed, as they are in the book, were made.
 The Gryphon and the sorrowful Mock Turtle live among ledges of rock on a darkling seashore.
 The March Hare has broken yellowish teeth and soiled looking whiskers and he seems to be chewing even while he is speaking.
 He, the Mad Hatter, and the Dormouse, and the Caterpillar too, 'converse in the same matter of fact, egalitarian manner that the visiting Alice does.'
 The puppets were based on the original Tenniel drawings, although Potter wanted them interpreted towards the dark side.
 Puppet movement and choreography was developed by American actress and choreographer Gates McFadden.
 Due to a problem with work visas, McFadden was unable to receive full credit in this film.

 The Chinese costume sequence in the film depicting Dodgson taking Alice's portrait at Oxford is based on actual photographs he took of her and her sisters.
 Dodgson, an early pioneer of photography, was considered one of the world's first portrait photographers.

 Dennis Potter's use of pop entertainment of the 1930s in his works is present in this film.
-"I Only Have Eyes for You" is sung at a tea dance at the Waldorf Astoria and Mrs. Hargreaves has a scene at a radio station that includes a crooner's rendition of "Confessin'".
+"I Only Have Eyes for You" is sung at a tea dance at the Waldorf-Astoria Hotel and Mrs. Hargreaves has a scene at a radio station that includes a crooner's rendition of "Confessin'".

 The Depression-era setting of the film is in 1932, when Alice turned 80, two years before she died in 1934.

 Post-production

-According to director Gavin Millar, the film's producer, Verity Lambert, "never wanted the dean, Alice's father, to be [played by] Nigel Hawthorne," actively but unsuccessfully opposing him cast in the role.
+According to director Gavin Millar, the film's producer Verity Lambert "never wanted the dean, Alice's father, to be [played by] Nigel Hawthorne," actively but unsuccessfully opposing him cast in the role.
 Millar later recalled, that during the editing process, "every scene with Nigel in it, she was down on it like a ton of bricks.
 And she gradually cut him out and out and out of every scene," so the director eventually had to edit out Hawthorne's part completely.
 The film's score was composed by Stanley Myers.